 - What prices your competitors charge for the products.

-You will also need all of this information and more if you wish to excel at a job interview.
-The best budtenders in the U.S. are in tune with the latest trends, and you can follow suit by reading industry blogs and checking out relevant social media profiles (like we mentioned above).
+The best budtenders in the U.S. are in tune with the latest trends.
+You can follow suit by reading industry blogs and checking out relevant social media profiles.

-Also, high-quality budtenders will know the answers to advanced questions like:
+High-quality budtenders will know the answers to complex questions like:

 - What is dewaxed shatter?